fatho/logru/README.md

 let mut syms = logru::SymbolStore::new();
 let mut r = logru::RuleSet::new();

-// Obtain IDs for t he symbols we want to use in our terms.
+// Obtain IDs for the symbols we want to use in our terms.
 // The order of these calls doesn't matter. let s = syms.get_or_insert_named("s");
 let z = syms.get_or_insert_named("z");